Skip to Content

 Electricians with an asbestos disease may be eligible for compensation.
 Mesothelioma compensation can help asbestos victims cover medical costs and recover lost wages.
 Seeking legal action also holds asbestos companies responsible for negligence.

-Mesothelioma lawyers can help patients determine which asbestos claim type best suits their situation: lawsuits, trust fund claims or workers’ compensation.
+Mesothelioma lawyers can help patients determine which asbestos claim best suits their situation: lawsuits, trust fund claims or workers’ compensation.

 Electricians and their families have filed many asbestos cases.
 The resolutions of these cases are not always made public.
 Often, this can be due to out-of-court settlements.

-Recent cases involving electrician asbestos exposure include:
+Notable cases involving electrician asbestos exposure include:

 • In 2014, a former apprentice electrician was diagnosed with pleural effusion and mesothelioma.
 The patient had been exposed to asbestos regularly between 1951 and 1953.
 During this time, the victim worked for Richard Klinger Limited.
 The apprentice electrician worked at the company’s factory in Orpington, Kent, UK.
 The patient’s case was settled out of court.